the-turing-way/the-turing-way/book/content/outreach/07/Advocating_for_Research_and_Data_Literacy.md

 top offices in government, science denial has become a threat to our society and the future of our planet.
 Furthermore, at the moment the fields of data science and artificial intelligence are prone to hyperbole and hype that create misconceptions and over-expectations.

-Scientists not only need to spread scientific knowledge, they need to help the public separate the hype from reality as well as address the social drivers of science denial [1].
+       "To overcome these threats, scientists not only need to spread scientific knowledge, but must also address the social drivers of science denial."
+(J. Rosenau, Science denial: a guide for scientists)[1].

 In the following sub-sections we will provide some ideas in how to assume this responsibility.
 These recommendations come from either personal experiences or literature review from